MCNaOtlichnoYT/FactorioModManager/README.md

 You need to put this Python file into Factorio folder.
 Add a file 'modmanagerdata.txt' to it and write there the name of your current pack.
 Pack name shouldn't have spaces or _ symbols.
 Packs are saves as _mods_Krastorio2 and _saves_Krastorio2.

+Should also work for minecraft, don't forget that a minecraft pack usually consists of 'mods', 'saves', 'scripts' and 'config' folders.